 • the extent to which you will need someone to research text, write text, edit your own text, take photos, size your photos, make your photo sizes consistent, etc.

-• if you are willing and interested in buying books and using online tutorials to learn how to use WordPress
+• if you are willing and interested in learning how to use WordPress

 • if you are willing to learn some HTML to fix up layouts or links

-• if you are able to do WordPress and plugin updates yourself, or are willing to return to a developer for them
+• if you are able to do WordPress and plugin updates yourself, or will to return to your developer for them

 Do not use free themes!